nodejs/node-addon-api/doc/value.md

 - `[in] env`: The `napi_env` environment in which to create the `Napi::Value` object.
-- `[in] value`: The N-API primitive value from which to create the `Napi::Value` object.
+- `[in] value`: The Node-API primitive value from which to create the `Napi::Value` object.

-Returns a `Napi::Value` object from an N-API primitive value.
+Returns a `Napi::Value` object from an Node-API primitive value.

 This method is used to convert from a C++ type to a JavaScript value.
 Here, `value` may be any of: